oneapi-src/oneMKL/docs/domains/lapack/getrf_batch.rst

 ipiv
   Array containing batch of the pivot indices :math:`\text{ipiv}_i` each of size at least :math:`\max(1,\min(m,n))`; for :math:`1 \le k \le \min(m,n)`, where row :math:`k` of :math:`A_i` was interchanged with row :math:`\text{ipiv}_i(k)`.

-.. container:: section

-  .. rubric:: Throws

-This routine shall throw the following exceptions if the associated condition is detected.
-An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here.

-:ref:`oneapi::mkl::lapack::batch_error<onemkl_lapack_exception_batch_error>`

-:ref:`oneapi::mkl::unimplemented<onemkl_exception_unimplemented>`

-:ref:`oneapi::mkl::unsupported_device<onemkl_exception_unsupported_device>`

-:ref:`oneapi::mkl::lapack::invalid_argument<onemkl_lapack_exception_invalid_argument>`

-   The ``info`` code of the problem can be obtained by `info()` method of exception object:

-    If ``info = -n``, the :math:`n`-th parameter had an illegal value.

-    If ``info`` equals to value passed as scratchpad size, and `detail()` returns non zero, then passed scratchpad is of insufficient size, and required size should be not less then value returned by `detail()` method of exception object.

-    If ``info`` is not zero and `detail()` returns zero, then there were some errors for some of the problems in the supplied batch and ``info`` code contains the number of failed calculations in a batch.

-    If ``info`` is positive, then the factorization has been completed, but some of :math:`U_i` are exactly singular.
-Division by 0 will occur if you use the factor :math:`U_i` for solving a system of linear equations.

-    The indices of such matrices in the batch can be obtained with `ids()` method of the exception object.
-The indices of first zero diagonal elements in these :math:`U_i` matrices can be obtained by `exceptions()` method of exception object.

 .. _onemkl_lapack_getrf_batch_usm:

 getrf_batch (USM Version)